-- A. No plan shall be approved by the Board if the applicant(s) or any other entity in which the applicant(s) or the principals or controlling shareholders of the applicant have a substantial interest is in violation of the provisions of a previously approved plan within the municipality.

-- B. Upon findings of fact and determination that all standards in Title 30-A M.R.S.A §4404, and in this Ordinance have been met, and upon voting to approve the subdivision, the Board shall sign the recording plan.
+- A. No plan shall be approved by the Board if the applicant(s) or any other entity in which the applicant(s) or the principals or controlling shareholders of the applicant have a substantial interest is in violation of the provisions of a previously approved plan within the municipality. - B. Upon findings of fact and determination that all standards in 30-A M.R.S. §4404, and in this Ordinance have been met, and upon voting to approve the subdivision, the Board shall sign the recording plan.
 One copy of the signed recording plan shall be retained by the Board as part of its permanent records.
-One copy of the signed plan shall be forwarded to the Tax Assessor.
-One copy of the signed plan shall be forwarded to the Code Enforcement Officer.
-Any subdivision not recorded in the Registry of Deeds within ninety (90) days of the date upon which the plan is signed by the Board shall become null and void. - C. The applicant shall provide the Town with a computer disc in a format compatible with the Assessor's records containing the information shown on the recording plan. - D. No changes, erasures, modifications, or revisions shall be made in any final plan after approval has been given by the Board and endorsed in writing on the plan, unless the revised final plan is first submitted and the Board approves any modifications, except in accordance with Article 10.
-The Board shall make findings that the revised plan meets the criteria of Title 30-A M.R.S.A §4404, and the standards of these regulations.
-In the event that a Plan is recorded without complying with this requirement, it shall be considered null and void, and the Board shall institute proceedings to have the plan stricken from the records of the Registry of Deeds. - E. The approval by the Board of a subdivision plan shall not be deemed to constitute or be evidence of any acceptance by the municipality of any street, easement, or other open space shown on such plan.
+Any subdivision plan not recorded in the Cumberland County Registry of Deeds within ninety (90) days of the date upon which the plan is signed by the Board shall become null and void. - C. [RESERVED] - D. No changes, erasures, modifications, or revisions shall be made in any final plan after approval has been given by the Board and endorsed in writing on the plan, unless the revised final plan is first submitted and the Board approves any modifications, except in accordance with Article 10.
+The Board shall make findings that the revised plan meets the criteria of 30-A M.R.S. §4404, and the standards of these regulations.
+In the event that a Plan is recorded without complying with this requirement, it shall be considered null and void, and the Board shall institute proceedings to have the plan stricken from the records of the Cumberland County Registry of Deeds.
+All recording plans must comply with 30-A M.R.S. §4406. - E. The approval by the Board of a subdivision plan shall not be deemed to constitute or be evidence of any acceptance by the municipality of any street, easement, or other open space shown on such plan.
 When a park, playground, or other recreation area shall have been shown on the plan to be dedicated to the municipality, approval of the plan shall not constitute an acceptance by the municipality of such areas.
 The Board shall require the plan to contain appropriate notes to this effect.
-The Board may also require the filing of a written agreement between the applicant and the municipal officers covering future deed and title dedication, and provision for the cost of grading, development, equipment, and maintenance of any such dedicated area. - F. Failure to initiate construction of the subdivision within two (2) years of the date of approval and signing of the plan shall render the plan null and void unless the applicant has requested in writing and received an extension and has provided for the continuation of any performance guarantees for the period of the extension prior to the expiration of the two (2) year period.
-Upon determining that a subdivision's approval has expired under this paragraph, the Board shall have a notice placed in the Registry of Deeds to that effect.
+The Board may also require the filing of a written agreement between the applicant and the municipal officers covering future deed and title dedication, and provision for the cost of grading, development, equipment, and maintenance of any such dedicated area. - F. Failure to initiate construction of the subdivision within two (2) years of the date of approval shall render the plan null and void unless the applicant has requested in writing and received an extension and has provided for the continuation of any performance guarantees for the period of the extension prior to the expiration of the two (2) year period.
+Upon determining that a subdivision's approval has expired under this paragraph, the Board shall have a notice placed in the Cumberland County Registry of Deeds to that effect.